dbeaver/dbeaver/README.md

 ## Notes

-- If you have any questions, suggestions, ideas, etc - <a href="mailto:dbeaver@jkiss.org">write us</a>.
+- If you have any questions, suggestions, ideas, etc - please <a href="https://github.com/dbeaver/dbeaver/issues">create a ticket </a>.
 - Pull requests are welcome.
 - Visit https://dbeaver.io or https://dbeaver.com for more information.
 - Follow us on Twitter: https://twitter.com/dbeaver_news/